 - the appropriateness of the process for determining which employees will be dismissed, and

 - the appropriateness of the termination proceedings, including providing reasonable explanation to the dismissed employees.

 There is no material difference in the legal requirement for large numbers of dismissals compared with that for a single dismissal.
 The employer would need to prove the necessity of reducing such a large number, but generally the same rules apply.

-As for procedural requirements in case of termination of employment of 30 or more employees due to redundancy, please see Question 10.
+As for procedural requirements in case of termination of employment of 30 or more employees or five or more elderly employees due to redundancy, please see Question 10.

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?

 There are no additional considerations that would apply to termination in the context of a business sale.
 The business sale and surrounding facts would be considered in determining the existence of reasonable grounds for dismissal.